fuzetsu/rn-text-reader/README.md

 # RN Text Reader

-An app for listening to text with full control over the voice/speed/pitch.
+A React Native app for listening to text with full control over the voice/speed/pitch.

-You can load text from a file, the clipboard, or manually enter text.
+You can load text from a file, the clipboard, or manually enter it.

-The app will split text into chunks and remember the current position when you restart the app.
+The app will split text into chunks and remember the last position when you restart the app.